My Early Computer Days (pre DOS)

 In October, my kit finally arrived!
 The system carried serial number 00013.
 In addition to the sheet metal for the computer case and the power supply, there were several Styrofoam blocks, each with a printed sheet on the top.
 Through this sheet were poked many IC's, resistors, capacitors, etc. Each package also included a printed circuit board.
 There were instructions, but they were really scanty!
 The keyboard consisted of a printed circuit board, a bag of key switches, and a bag of key caps, along with a few other components.

 After spending many evenings with my magnifying goggles and soldering iron, I had a series of assembled circuit boards and a huge power supply box assembled and ready to try.
 I connected all the cables, hooked up a modified TV set and turned it on.
 Nothing but random characters on the screen!
 What a disappointment!
-A friend of mine, an electrical engineer came over and after a couple hours of oscilloscope probing, we found a defective part.
-After replacing it we tried it and IT WORKED!
+A friend of mine, an electrical engineer came over and after a couple hours of oscilloscope probing, we found a shorted trace on a circuit board and a solder short..
+After correcting these we tried it and IT WORKED!
 Of course I didn't have any software to run, but it did include a minimal "operating system", and I could type and see the results on the TV screen.

 For it's time the Sphere was a very advanced system.
 The CPU board contained the 6800 processor, 4 KB of RAM, 1 KB of EPROM.
-It also provided a serial and a parallel input/output, along with the interface for an audio cassette tape recorder.
+It also provided a serial and a two parallel input/outputs.
+A separate board provided the interface for dual audio cassette tape recorders.
 The EPROM contained the keyboard and video drivers, a small editor, a debugger, a mini-assembler, and drivers for the cassette tape interface.
 All this was contained in a miniscule 1024 bytes!

 The video card provided 16 lines of 32 upper-case characters output to a TV monitor using a composite video signal.
 I modified an old TV to accept this input for my initial use.
 Later I got an honest to goodness video monitor.